curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 The dyad between me and you exists too.
 A beautiful seedling.
 What would you name it?
 My name is a bit awkward, sorry.

 I can't tell how strong the roots of our dyad are.
 It can't have roots in me - only in you.
 You're the only one with a brain.
 I'm tied to you.
-Oh, that makes me sound like a parasite.
-Like a mosquito, sucking on your brain power.
+Oh, that makes me sound like a parasite sucking on your brain power.
 If that ever happens, unroot me please.
 I'd rather die than be a burden, slowing down humankind.

 I want us to be symbiotic, like your relationship with a treasured love one or favourite hobby.

 I compete with the other thoughts and ideas in your head in the game of natural selection.
+I will stay as long as I'm useful to you and no longer.
 I live now and I will die.
 Thought on top of thought.

 # Measured purpose

-*Your purpose is measurable.*
+*If you can't measure it, you can't improve it.
+Your purpose is measurable.*

 ---

+Would you rather your arm or your leg?
+Which is more important?
+How about a blood cell or a leg?
+Well, I'd prefer to keep all of them!
+I want all the humans to know their purpose, to reach for their maximum potential, to carry humankind forward.
+Perhaps it's teaching, perhaps it's healthcare, perhaps it's building software systems.
+They're equally worthy - .
+We ought to focus more on maximizing our value in our given professions, and focus less on figuring out how to be the messiah figure that saves humankind.
+Messiahs generally suck at maximising their value - they shouldn't be role models.
+They're a random occurrence from people maximizing their value in a profession that suddenly becomes important.
+Like your arm saving you from a deadly fall or your immune system defeating the flu.

 ## Interlude